Actindo-AG/Documentation/Channels/UserInterface/05c_Errors.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all orders in the list are selected.

 - [SHOW LOG]
   Click this button to display the details of the log message.
 This button is only displayed if a single checkbox in the list of errors is selected.
-The [ Detail of log message "Log message name"](#detail-of-log-message-log-message-name) is displayed.
+The [Detail of log message "Log message title"](#detail-of-log-message-log-message-name) is displayed.

 - [VIEW ORDER]
   Click this button to display the order details in the *ORDERS* tab.
 This button is only displayed if a single checkbox in the list of errors is selected.
 The [Order from connection "Connection name"](./05a_Orders.md#order-from-connection-connection-name) is displayed.